dshanske/indieweb-post-kinds/readme.md

 ## SNAP ##

-Indieweb Post Kinds already has support for replying to Twitter posts using the Social Network Auto Poster plugin.
+Indieweb Post Kinds had support for replying to Twitter posts using the Social Network Auto Poster plugin.

 ## Changelog ##
+	= Version 2.0.3 =
+		* Metadata Processing will be centralizing in the Kind_Meta class
+		* Continuing to move toward WordPress Coding Standards including inline documentation
+		* Fixes for the OpenGraph Parsing of Content to Fill Additional Metadata
+		* Metadata fields not part of the user interface to be stored for future use
-	= Version 2.0.2 =
+		* You can now pre-select a kind by adding ?kind=reply to wp-admin/post-new.php = Version 2.0.2 =
 		* Change markup to use e-content instead of p-content
 		* Add versioning for CSS